parrt/msds689/projects/iforest/iforest.md

 SUCCESS cancer.csv 1000 trees at desired TPR 75.0% getting FPR 0.3165%
 ```

-Due to the subsampling of the original data said and the inherent random nature of isolation for us, your results will differ.
+Due to the subsampling of the original data said and the inherent random nature of isolation forest, your results will differ even from run to run.
 I'm hoping that the variance is not so high that valid programs fail the scoring, but let me know.

 The indicated required score values were set using my machine and my implementation.
-Then I gave a range above that that are still allowed as valid.
+Then I gave a range above that that are still considered to be valid.

 ## Improving on the original algorithm

+One of the known weaknesses of the original isolation forest is that it can't handle lots of irrelevant or noisy features (columns).
 If you'd like to add noise to see how your algorithm performs, turn on commandline parameter `-noise`.
 With 5 noise columns, here's what one of my sample runs looks like:

 ```
 Running noise=True improved=False